 However, the options are more limited when building a music studio on a tight budget.
 Only a few high-quality freeware DAWs are available.

-Since I started making music in the early 2000s, I have tested countless digital audio workstations.
-Since I enjoy using freeware, I thoroughly test every free DAW while doing my regular music production and sound design work.
+Since I started making music in the early 2000s, I have tested countless digital audio workstations (DAWs).
+Since I enjoy using freeware, I thoroughly test every free DAW while performing my regular music production and sound design work.

 The number of freeware digital audio workstations grows yearly, so I wrote this article to help you find the one that suits your music production needs.